No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Experimental Setting

 \subsection{Implementation Details}

 All imaging encoders are based on the ResNet-50~\cite{he2016deep} architecture, with a 3D version~\cite{hara2018can} used for the UK Biobank and 2D for DVM.
 The embedding size is set to 2048.
 For the tabular modality, we employ TARTE~\cite{kim2025table} as the encoder, initialized with its publicly released pretrained weights, with an embedding size of 768.
 The contrastive pretraining of RoVTL is implemented using Matryoshka Representation Learning~\cite{kusupati2022matryoshka}, following TARTE with the projection head sizes of \{64, 128, 256, 512, 768\}.
-The comparing self-supervised pretraining methods are trained using their proposed settings, with a single projection head of size 128.
+The baseline self-supervised pretraining methods are trained using their proposed settings, with a single projection head of size 128.
 The loss weighting parameter \(\lambda\) (Eq.~\ref{eq:multi_loss}) is empirically set to 0.05 for regression and 1 for classification.
+An analysis of the parameter $\lambda$ is presented in SM Sec.~\ref{supp:hyperparam}.
 We train and fine-tune the models for 100 epochs on UK Biobank and 500 epochs on DVM.
 The projection heads are removed for the fine-tuning.
 For further implementation details for RoVTL and the comparison models, see SM Sec.~\ref{sup_sec:details}.
+To improve the optimization of our method, we incorporate DGL~\cite{wei2025boosting} into RoVTL's fine-tuning strategy.
+We provide details on DGL in SM Sec.~\ref{supp:dgl}.